-You have to run this command on the active load balancer node.
+On CARRIER systems, this command must be executed on the active load balancer node.

 16.8 Topology Hiding

 16.8.1 Introduction to Topology Hiding on NGCP

 The term "topology hiding" in SIP is used to describe the measures taken by typically an SBC (Session Border Controller) to hide detailed information of the internal network at the border of which it is located.
 Pieces of information such as IP addresses and port numbers used by SIP endpoints and intermediaries within the network are considered sensitive, as these can give some hints to potential attackers about the topology of the network.